Killenkevin/Portfolio/HotdogMadness/README.md

 <br>

-I implemented all the soundeffects/music used in the game, some of the effects I recorded myself.
+I implemented all the soundeffects/music used in the game, some of the effects I recorded myself. <br>
-Some 3D modeling
+<br>Some 3D modeling<br>
-Helped with alot of small fixes around the game  <br>
+<br>Helped with alot of small fixes around the game<br>

 <br>